intel/QAT_Engine/README.md

     The value passed in as param 3 is the indicator for a specific kind of
     request:
         #define GET_NUM_ASYM_REQUESTS_IN_FLIGHT 1
-        #define GET_NUM_PRF_REQUESTS_IN_FLIGHT 2
+        #define GET_NUM_KDF_REQUESTS_IN_FLIGHT 2
         #define GET_NUM_CIPHER_PIPELINE_REQUESTS_IN_FLIGHT 3
     The first (i.e, value 1) is used to retrieve the number of asymmetric-key in-flight requests.
-The second (i.e, value 2) is used to retrieve the number of PRF in-flight requests.
+The second (i.e, value 2) is used to retrieve the number of KDF(PRF and HKDF) in-flight requests.
 The last (i.e, value 3) is used to retrieve the number of cipher in-flight requests (when OpenSSL* pipelining feature is not used), or the number of in-flight pipelines (when OpenSSL* pipelining feature is used).
     The address of the variable recording the specified info is returned by assigning to the dereferenced int address passed as Param 4.
 This means the application can directly use this int address to retrieve the specified info